Fluctuationqt/CamStream/README.md

 You can modify/add/delete files here and it would change what the test is validating as content after a successful migration.

 ## 1. Run & Debug Locally
+- **Prerequisites:** \
+    Running XSK with working connection to a Hana2 instance. \
+    Firefox installed. \
+    Chrome installed.

 - **Open the module** \
     In **Intelij** click on **File > Open** and navigate to your local **XSK** project directory, \
     Select the **xsk-integration-tests-parent** module and. \